-- A cold accompanied by runny nose, coughing and sneezing. - Vomiting and/or diarrhea.

-- Fever.
-Please do not give your child Tylenol or Motrin and send him/her to school.
-You are called to pick up your child after the medication wears off and the fever returns. - Rash.
+- A cold accompanied by runny nose, coughing and sneezing. - Vomiting and/or diarrhea. - Fever of 100.4 degrees or higher please do not give your child Tylenol or Motrin and send him/her to school.
+You will be called to pick up your child after the medication wears off and the fever returns. - Rash.